-race and gender discrimination
+race and gender discrimination in american institutions

 In six recent articles on race relations in America, their authors assert that economic systems and the cultural institutions that arise from them determine the relationships that create society.
 The transformation from an agricultural economy to a capitalist one had far reaching effects on how people were expected to relate to one another.
 The capitalist goal of maximizing profit conceptualizes labor as a tool to be used without regard to social, historical or cultural context.
 By focusing o n labor as an abstract concept, the identities of the human beings that make up the resource are overlooked and ignored.
+The industrialization of America severed the community ties and family bonds consistent with a small scale subsistence society.
+The satisfaction of personal wants and needs came not from community trade and barter, but from the purchase of manu factured goods on the market.
+With social ties declining, antagonistic social conflicts between groups developed.
+An elite class, composed of white males of European descent who controlled the industrial economy, gained the right to define dominant soci al thought in their own image.

 An economic model that defined resources as things to be exploited and used meant policies to subjugate less powerful groups fit in with the Eurocentric world view.
 Implicit in this abstract idea, though, are relativistic attitudes towards an i ndividual's race and gender.
 The transmission of these ideas through our cultural institutions has given us two conflicting social views.
 Ideas of freedom, liberty and justice have been canonized by Americans as being the fundamental ideas that underlie our society.
 But, the indifferent state bureaucracy and the disparity in economic status often remind women and minorities they are not included.
 Throughout history, the rules and procedures of institutions have continuously altered and adapted themsel ves to maintain this dual world view.